-Read on for everything you need to know about Sharon Carter, ahead of her long-awaited return in The Falcon and the Winter Soldier on Disney Plus.
+Read on for everything you need to know about Sharon Carter's journey so far, and where the character could appear next after the events of The Falcon and the Winter Soldier on Disney Plus.

 Who is Sharon Carter?